StarShipSofa: Hugo Award

 On 4 April 2010, StarShipSofa became the first podcast to ever be included on the Hugo Awards ballot.
 It was nominated in the category Best Fanzine.
 On 5 September 2010 StarShipSofa went on to become the first podcast to win a Hugo Award.
 The award was presented at Aussiecon 4 in Melbourne, Australia.

 As a result, the 2011 business meeting of the Worldcon voted to create a new category for "Best Fancast", so that podcasts would no longer be deemed a fanzine or be eligible for a fanzine Hugo.

 District of Wonders

 In January 2012 StarShipSofa launched its first spin-off, a horror podcast hosted by Lawrence Santoro called Tales to Terrify.
 This was followed in July 2012 by two more spin-offs - the crime-themed Crime City Central hosted by Jack Calverley, and the pulp-themed Protecting Project Pulp hosted by Dave Robison.
-The four are now united under the District of Wonders banner.
-However, The District of Wonders soon abandoned both Crime City Central and Protecting Project Pulp.
+The four were under the District of Wonders banner.
+However, The District of Wonders closed both Crime City Central and Protecting Project Pulp after two years.
 Instead in April 2014 they started fantasy podcast Far Fetched Fables, leaving the District of Wonders with three podcasts, respectively.
+Far Fetched Fables was suspended in 2018 after 188 episodes because the presenter was unable to continue.
+Tales to Terrify was transferred to new owners, leaving StarShipSofa as the only ongoing podcast under the District of Wonders banner.